 What else should I know about Standard Poodles if I am thinking of getting one?

 Mostly, however, they want to be with you and do whatever you are doing.
 Poodles thrive on your attention and interaction with them.
+These dogs want to be next to you at all times and will follow you from room to room.
+If you would find that a bit much, this is not the dog for you.

 What should I know about a breeder when I am looking for a puppy?